oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Section 5.4.1. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-When there are no selectively disclosable claims, a presentation of SD-JWT VC does not contain any disclosures.
+When there are no selectively disclosable claims, a presentation of SD-JWT VC does not contain any Disclosures.

 ### Holder Binding JWT